What is a Grounding Technique in Psychotherapy?

 How to make grounding techniques work?

-There are a few important moments to know, that will help you utilize grounding techniques the best way:
+There are a few tips that can help you use grounding techniques more effectively:

-4. Don’t judge yourself if it feels silly or cringe
+• Don’t judge yourself if a technique feels silly or awkward

 Frequently Asked Questions